Slovenia (SLO)

 Slovenia secured a place at what will be their 15th Men’s EHF EURO through a powerful qualifiers phase, in which they won all six games to finish on top of group 1.
 Slovenia’s qualification for the final tournament came after a 13th-place finish at the 2025 IHF Men’s World Championship and a historic first Olympic semi-final participation, achieved at Paris 2024.

 At the previous EURO, they ranked sixth.
 Together with their fourth place in 2020, Slovenia’s result in 2024 made it two final weekend appearances in the three last EUROs.
-However, while several players who were part of the 2020 success remain, one man has represented a revolution in the team since then: Aleks Vlah.

-The Barça duo of right back and wing Blaz Janc and centre back Domen Makuc were both injured and absent for the 2024 edition, but are back for 2026, ensuring the squad is complete.
+With Vlah out, pressure will be put on other shoulders.
+The Barça duo of right back and wing Blaž Janc and centre back Domen Makuc were both injured and absent for the 2024 edition, but are back for 2026, making up for some of the absences, particularly in offence.
+Vlah’s club teammate at Kielce, goalkeeper Klemen Ferlin, has been enjoying exceptional form and can be also expected to be an impact player.

 Competition records: